discord-jda/JDA/README.md

 It is also highly recommended to get in touch with the Devs via the Discord API Guild (see section above).

 ## TODO
+* Voice (The current focus and planned for v1.3.0) (gonna take some time)
+  * Sending audio
+  * Receiving audio
+    * Ability to access a single combined stream and individual user audio streams.
+  * Usage examples
+  * Extensive documentation
 * ~~Private Messages~~
   * ~~Sending Private Messages~~
   * ~~Figure out a good Event system that handles both, private and guild messages~~